jingai/plugin.image.iphoto/README.txt

 explicitly pointed iPhoto to a non-standard library location, the default of "~/Pictures/iPhoto Library" should work fine.
 Otherwise, please enter in the correct path in the plugin's settings dialog.

+Note that there is no default path if you're using Aperture.
+You will need to specify the path to the library that contains the ApertureData.xml.
+Aperture can support multiple libraries, but this plugin currently only supports one.

 The iPhoto plugin can also be configured to ignore certain album types.
 It is currently hard-coded to ignore albums of type "Book" and